projecteurlumiere/blankchan/README.md

 # README

 This toy imageboard is my first time playing with the Ruby on Rails.
-The name comes from it having no styles and being all white and blank before I cloned one of the existing designs.
+The name **Blankchan** comes from it having no styles and being all white and blank before I cloned one of the existing designs.

 While it works, it's never been supposed to be deployed.